Fishing in Los Angeles

 Lingcod

 Lingcod are neither Lings nor Cod.
 It is believed that they get their name because they resemble a Ling in appearance and have a taste very similar to Cod.
 These prehistoric looking beasts are voracious feeders with rows of intimidatingly sharp teeth.
 Lingcod inhabit deeper waters (100-300 feet) and live in rocky crevices and structure.
-Lingcod are legal to fish for 10 months of the year (March 1st to December 31st).
+Lingcod are legal to fish for 9 months of the year (April 1st to December 31st).
 Strong fighters, the larger Lingcod will give you a run for your money.
 It’s well worth the fight, though, as the Lingcod is a delicious deep water treat!

-Jimbo with a male Sheephead
+Capt John with a male Sheephead

 California Sheephead